Mouriyavk/Safe-Elimination/README.md

 ### Questioning Phase

-1. The player who did not see the card (Player B) starts asking yes/no questions to the player who saw the card (Player A).
+1. The player who did not see the card (Player B) starts asking questions to the player who saw the card (Player A).
-2. Player A must answer truthfully.
-3. The questioning phase lasts for a predetermined number of questions (e.g., 3 questions).
+2. The questioning phase lasts for a predetermined number of questions

 ### Decision Phase